tengstrand/lein-polylith/readme.md

 Right now the plugin doesn’t support changing the name of the top namespace.
 The advice is therefore to think carefully when deciding the name of the top namespace.

-The plugin uses the [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) idea to reduce the amount of configuration to a minimum.
-It doesn’t use configuration files, annotations, dependency injection or similar to assemble its parts.
+The plugin doesn’t use configuration files, annotations, dependency injection or similar to assemble its parts.
 Instead it uses [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) directly in the file system.
 So just look in the file system or use the [info](#info) command to inspect all the parts of the workspace.

-If you want to [mix different languages](#mix-languages) without the risk of name conflicts, we recommend you to include the name of the language in the top namespace, e.g.: *com.a.b.c.clojure*, *com.a.b.c.java* or *com.a.b.c.scala*.
+If you want to [mix different languages](#mix-languages) without the risk of introducing name conflicts, we recommend you to include the name of the language in the top namespace, e.g.: *com.a.b.c.clojure*, *com.a.b.c.java* or *com.a.b.c.scala*.
-If you always include it, it will allow you to safely mix languages in the future.
+If you always include it, it allows you to safely work with several languages (one per workspace) in the future.

 The *development environment* contains these files:
 ```bash